Travel

 Food + Wine

-I was most impressed by the selection of surf options including king crab legs and jumbo Canadian lobster tail.
-The tableside Caesar is non-negotiable, as is is the Cherries Jubilee.
-The cocktail program draws from the building’s original tenant, the historic #1 Bar.
-The #1 Bar which opened in 1934.
-The fancy cocktails were of course good but I prefer to be a purist and I think the bartenders shine most with drinks like a simple vodka martini.
+I was most impressed by the selection of surf options, including king crab legs and jumbo Canadian lobster tail.
+The tableside Caesar is non-negotiable, as is the Cherries Jubilee.
+The cocktail program draws from the building’s original tenant, the historic #1 Bar (which opened in 1934).
+The fancy cocktails were, of course, good — but I prefer to be a purist, and I think the bartenders shine most with drinks like a simple vodka martini.

 Service

 This is not a bottles and models kind of place.
-Instead the staff are real career service professionals.
-We would say the team is as authentic and aligned with the old-school Vegas vibe.
-Think tuxedoed waiters and security in suits who you know have a story or ten of the notables on the NYC restaurant scene.
+Instead, the staff are real career service professionals.
+We would say the team is authentic, and aligned with the old-school Vegas vibe.
+Think tuxedoed waiters and security in suits, who you know have a story or ten of the notables on the NYC restaurant scene.
 There is something nice about having old-fashioned hospitality where it’s all genuine vibes.

 Other NYC Reviews You’ll Like